Moe-hacker/cpulog/README.md

 # Usage:
-Run `cpubt` command in a root shell to see the backtrace of cpu freq.
+Run `cpubt/gpubt` command in a root shell to see the backtrace of cpu/gpu freq.
 ```
 ~ # cpubt
 CPU0: